As parihioners of Saint Elizabeth Ann Seton,

-We gather in praise and worship of the Father,
+we worship together in praise and adoration of God, the Father, Son and Holy Spirit.

 Rev. Calvin “Butch” Burleigh 1984-1990